Millitarychest/GitScroll/README.md

 ### Roadmap

-- implement git functionallity
+- Implement custom sorting for files in index
 - ? extract standard html components to one location (eg. components.conf or smth)
-- Webeditor
+- Webeditor (image pasting / uploading)

 ### Issues

+-fix the stupid summary thing (open or not remembering etc)